nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 CareFlow lets you keep all your patient data in one place and access it easily.
 With our user-friendly interface, you can add, update, or find patient info without any trouble.
 No more headaches from managing paper records or notes!

-<div markdown="block" class="alert alert-warning">:information_source: Visit Section <a href="#42-patient-commands">4.2 Patient Commands</a> for more information on how to manage patient data in CareFlow.
+<div markdown="block" class="alert alert-success">:information_source: Visit Section <a href="#42-patient-commands">4.2 Patient Commands</a> for more information on how to manage patient data in CareFlow.
 </div>